This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2) Check your appliance is suitable

 Smokeless fuel should be burned in appliances designed for it (typically multi-fuel stoves with a grate).
-Always follow the manufacturer’s instructions for permitted fuels and air settings.
+Always follow your manufacturer’s instructions for permitted fuels and air settings.

 3) If you live in a smoke control area